 The healing process for a tooth extraction is not an overly involved one.
 You might be given prescription pain relievers to use after surgery, depending upon the complexity of your particular situation.
 Whether you are given prescription medication or opt for an OTC painkiller, you should make sure to take the medication once the local anesthetic wears off.
 Keep your mouth clean and drink plenty of water, avoiding hot foods or liquids.
 You will also need to avoid anything that creates suction in your mouth, like smoking or using a straw, for the first few days after surgery.

 The overall healing time for an extraction, from beginning to end, is usually around 30 days.
 Note that you should only need to restrict your activities for the first 24–48 hours after the procedure, however, and that any stitches placed can typically be removed after about a week.
 The remaining three weeks shouldn’t impact your daily activities.

-If you think you might need a tooth extraction, call Excellent Dental Specialists for more information about how we can help!
+If you think you might need a tooth extraction, contact us to learn about how we can help!